Every 1-2 months, we select a new book to chat about (usually over good food, always with good company). We’ve been doing this since 2015!

 - Some of our alternative theories were better than the actual story haha still a great mystery and will be perfect for the big screen.

-Greatest Hits
+Greatest Hits and Fave Authors

 - Where the Crawdads Sing by Delia Owens